sparrowcode/PermissionsKit/README.md

 ### List

 Native `UITableViewController` with support iPad.
-Show description of permissions and icon.
-See example of usage:
+Use it with more two permissions.
+How it use:

 ```swift
 let controller = SPPermissions.list([.calendar, .camera, .contacts])